 Current Topics in Clinical Molecular Genetics and Molecular Diagnostics (2nd year, NIH) illustrates state-of-the-art techniques in DNA-based diagnosis by reviewing a number of genetic conditions.

-Developmental Biology and Human Malformations (3rd year, NIH) teaches developmental biology using model systems to illustrate human malformations.
+Developmental Biology and Human Malformations (2nd or 3rd year, NIH) teaches developmental biology using model systems to illustrate human malformations.

 Research Ethics and Integrity (2nd year, JHU) familiarizes students with ethical, legal and social implications of research.

-New Genetic Technologies and Public Policy (offered every other year, NIH) examines both the scientific basis and the policy implications of several new genetic tests that affect the public.
+New Genetic Technologies and Public Policy (2nd or 3rd year, NIH) examines both the scientific basis and the policy implications of several new genetic tests that affect the public.

 Public Health and Research Methodology

 Statistical Methods in Public Health (1st year); Principles of Epidemiology (1st year); and Research Design in the Social and Behavioral Sciences (1st year)(all at JHU), prepare students to conduct research and to critically evaluate research studies.